aedenthorn/StardewValleyMods/AdvancedMeleeFramework/docs/mod-author-documentation.md

 This document is mostly based off of the original article outlining how to make content packs, which can be found [here](https://www.nexusmods.com/stardewvalley/articles/629)

+A full example pack using most available fields can be found [here](../examples/example%20pack%201/)

 * [Getting Started](#getting-started)
 * [Weapons](#weapons)
 * [Enchantments](#enchantments)